-The exact origin of this recipe is unknown, but I believe it’s very old.
+The exact origin of this recipe for Oatmeal Sandwich Cookies is unknown, but it’s definitely an older one, as it calls for shortening in the filling.
 It’s posted on a few recipe sites including Taste of Home, where they have a good photo and some reviews.

 The cookies are excellent — soft, flavorful and attractive.
 Unfortunately they’re made with quite a bit of shortening.
 Shortening has its pros and cons, but I like recipes where it’s used in smaller amounts or combined with a little butter.
 On the other hand, this recipe is inexpensive and the shortening keeps the filling, which does not call for vanilla, snowy white in color.
 The cookies also hold up well and would be good in a bake-sale situation.